hyperledger/aries-rfcs/features/0445-rich-schema-mapping/README.md

 An `id` of the corresponding Rich Schema

-#### Values
+#### attributes
+A dict of all the schema attributes the Mapping object is going to map to encodings and use in credentials.
+An attribute may have nested attributes matching the schema structure.
-The value of every schema attribute in a Mapping object is an array of the following pairs:
+Every leaf attribute's value is an array of the following pairs:

 - `enc` (string): Encoding object (referenced by its `id`) to be used for representation of the attribute as an integer.
 - `rank` (int): Rank of the attribute to define the order in which the attribute is signed by the Issuer.
 It is important that no two `rank` values may be identical.

 ### Example Mapping